Group 7 meaning: what’s behind the internet’s new inside joke

 Why It Matters for Social Media, Creators & Brands

-ℹ️ For social media watchers, it reveals how easily digital identity and belonging can be manufactured via an app algorithm.
+It reveals how easily digital identity can be manufactured via an app algorithm.

 Conclusion